gitwithaabha/Smart_Object_Analyzer/README.md

 # Smart_Object_Analyzer
-Title: Object Detection using OpenCV, Python, and YOLO
+Title: Object Detection using OpenCV, Python, and YOLO An Image-Based Object Recognition and Information Retrieval System

 Description: Project for object detection using OpenCV, Python, and YOLO (You Only Look Once) technology.
 The project utilizes the powerful capabilities of YOLO for real-time object detection and recognition within images or video streams.